Terror in the Crypt

-Terror in the Crypt (Italian title: La cripta e l’incubo) is a 1964 Italian-Spanish horror film directed by Camillo Mastrocinque.
-The screenplay was by Tonino Valerii and Ernesto Gastaldi, based on the 1872 novel Carmilla by Joseph Sheridan Le Fanu.
-It was the third film adaptation of the novel, following Carl Theodor Dreyer's Vampyr (1932) and Roger Vadim's Blood and Roses (1960).
+Terror in the Crypt (La cripta e l’incubo, also released as Crypt of the Vampire and Crypt of Horror) is a 1964 gothic horror film directed by Camillo Mastrocinque and starring Christopher Lee, Adriana Ambesi, Ursula Davis and José Campos.
+It is based on the 1872 novel Carmilla by Sheridan Le Fanu.
+An Italian and Spanish co-production, the film was released on May 27, 1964.

+Plot

+In the ancient Karnstein castle live Count Ludwig and his daughter Laura, who is plagued by constant nightmares.
+To dispel the suspicion that his daughter has been reincarnated as a Karnstein ancestor, the Count summons a young scholar, Klauss, to the castle to uncover the connection between Laura's nightmares and the death a person from her dream.
+Klauss studies the ancient parchments and seems to have found a clue, but just as he is about to unravel the mystery, Count Ludwig forbids him from continuing.

+The halt in the search leads to a series of murders: first that of an old storyteller, then that of a young maid, followed by Laura's old nurse.
+At this point, the Count's reservations are shattered.
+Klauss feverishly resumes his research, and the mystery is solved.

 Production

+Terror in the Crypt was the third film adaptation of the novel Carmilla, following Carl Theodor Dreyer's Vampyr (1932) and Roger Vadim's Blood and Roses (1960).

-According to Valerii, the script was written in three days, while Gastaldi stated that it was written in 24 hours.
+According to Tonino Valerii, the script was written in three days, while Gastaldi stated that it was written in 24 hours.
 Gastaldi has also claimed that he lied to a producer that they had a script ready, and then returned home to pen the script to return to the producer with the following day.
 The original title of the script was entitled La maledizione dei Karnstein (lit.: "The Curse of the Karnsteins").

 The film was originally going to be directed by Antonio Margheriti.
-Due to other commitments, the film was given to Mastrocinque to direct.
+Due to other commitments, the film was given to Camillo Mastrocinque to direct.
 Mastrocinque was more prominently known for his comedy films, and was suggested by agent Liliana Biancini in order to help find the director new work.
 Valerii was also the assistant director on set, and later claimed that he personally shot several scenes of the film.

+The film was shot at Castello Piccolomini in Balsorano, Abruzzo.